pythonanywhere/help_pages/articles/ASGIAPI.md

 import requests

-api_token = "YOUR TOKEN HERE"
-headers = {"Authorization": f"Token {api_token}"}
+api_token = "YOUR TOKEN HERE" # Update to match your real API token headers = {"Authorization": f"Token {api_token}"}

-username = "xanthippe"  # update to match your USERNAME!
+username = "YOURUSERNAME"  # update to match your username!

 pythonanywhere_host = "www.pythonanywhere.com"  # or "eu.pythonanywhere.com" if your account is hosted on our EU servers
 pythonanywhere_domain = "pythonanywhere.com"  # or "eu.pythonanywhere.com"